Sparky4567/social_bot/PLANNED_UPDATES.md

 - Memory storage/retrieval module
 - Speech to text support
-- Some sort of a GUI to actually to let you interact with the chatbot, remove/review/add memories
+- Some sort of a GUI to let you interact with the chatbot, remove/review/add memories